 A ‘lovely welcome’ of home-made cream scones awaits arriving guests at this ‘excellent’ B&B, a relaxed, rural spot next to a thick oak wood.
 It is run by Jane Haigh, an artist.
 Country-cosy rooms in the converted stables and cart shed have their own entrance; inside are calming hues, mellow wood, bathrobes and daily baked treats.
-‘Magnificent’ breakfasts in the conservatory include fresh fruit salad, local honey, Aga-cooked Scotch pancakes, and eggs from the house’s hens; a continental hamper, with warm pastries, can be delivered to the room.
+Delivered to the room, a breakfast hamper filled with warm pastries and free-range local produce, wherever possible, includes eggs from Jane’s hens.
 Borrow wellies and the family dogs for walks.
 A small flock of Southdown sheep, horses and a cat complete the menagerie.
 Guests may bring their own horse – there are 2 stables, a menage and paddock.
 The hostess readily provides advice on local restaurants and even a lift into Lincoln, nearby.
-Stabling is provided.

 4. All on ground floor in converted outbuildings.

 conservatory, in-room TV (Freeview), ½-acre grounds, 2 stables, manège, paddock for guests’ horses.

 per room B&B single £79–£110, double £90–£160.
 1-night bookings refused weekends, high season.